JElchison/format-udf/README.md

 ### For Best Results

+For maximal OS compatibility, use format-udf on a device having a logical block size of 512 bytes.
+This will limit your total capacity to 2 TiB, but the resultant device should work on the most operating systems.

+For maximal resultant UDF file system capacity, use use format-udf on a device having a logical block size of 4096 bytes.
+This will increase your total capacity (from 2 TiB) to 16 TiB, but will limit the number/types of operating systems that will be able to mount/read/write the resultant device.
+See compatibility tables above for more detail.

-For maximal compatibility, use format-udf on an entire device in one of the following configurations:
+For a human-readable device label, use format-udf in one of the following configurations:
 * Run format-udf on Linux
 * Run format-udf on macOS, but modify the drive label using Linux or Windows